Xavier Samuel: Career

 Samuel made his debut on the Australian TV show McLeod's Daughters in 2003.
 He starred in the Australian horror movie Road Train as Marcus, and also acted in the Australian movie Drowning with Elephant Princess star Miles Szanto, directed by Craig Boreham.

-Alongside Mia Wasikowska, Samuel was in 2007 the Australian film September, set in 1968 where two young boys who share a passion for boxing are friends.
+Alongside Mia Wasikowska, Samuel was in the 2007 Australian film September, set in 1968 where two young boys who share a passion for boxing are friends.

 In 2008, Samuel starred in the Australian surfing movie Newcastle, opposite Reshad Strik.

 In 2009, Samuel was cast as Brent in the Australian horror/thriller movie The Loved Ones in the lead role opposite Robin McLeavy.